copsTvFan/cops-episode-guide/guide.md

 "Scaredy Cat"

-- Officers subdue an erratic man who’s convinced that a wild animal is following him.
+- Officers subdue an erratic man who's convinced that a wild animal is following him.
 - A birthday celebration quickly goes south when guns get involved.
 - Deputies help break up a volatile domestic situation.